-The Nordiq Canada Competition Rules 2019 edition includes the FIS International Ski Competition Rules 2018, adopted at the 51st International Congress in Costa Navarino which form the basis of our Canadian rulebook and as updated with the FIS precisions adopted in 2019.
+The Nordiq Canada Competition Rules 2020 edition includes the FIS International Ski Competition Rules, adopted by the FIS Council, Online Meeting May 2020, which form the basis of our Canadian rulebook and as updated with the FIS precisions adopted in October 2020.
 The 1st Section containing the CCR articles 100 to 125.5.3 (General Rules for All Nordiq Canada Sanctioned Events) have been written specifically for officials, coaches and competitors involved in Canadian events sanctioned only by a Canadian sport governing body.